Estimating the performance boundary of Gottesman-Kitaev-Preskill codes and number-phase codes

 where $M$ is the QEC matrix, $(\mathrm{Tr}_L B)_{l,k}=\sum_{\mu}B_{[\mu l],[\mu k]}$ denotes the partial trace over the code space indices, $\Vert \cdot \Vert_F$ is the Frobenius norm, and $d_L$ is the encoding dimension, which is two, since the QEC codes have two logical codewords.
 It satisfies the rigorous two-sided bound:

 The width of this bound scales linearly with the optimal infidelity.
-Therefore, in the regime of practical interest, where the code performs well, the near-optimal fidelity provides a quantitatively accurate approximation of the true optimal fidelity.
-Crucially, near-optimal fidelity can faithfully capture the dependence of error-correction performance on code parameters and noise strength, and our results also illustrate the two-sided bound.
+Therefore, when the code performs well, the near-optimal fidelity provides a quantitatively accurate approximation of the true optimal fidelity, and our results also illustrate the two-sided bound.
+Crucially, near-optimal fidelity can faithfully capture the dependence of error-correction performance on code parameters and noise strength.

 Regarding numerical stability, matrix-based computations inevitably introduce numerical errors.
 We carefully benchmarked the accumulated numerical error at each stage of the calculation and verified that it remains at least two orders of magnitude smaller than the infidelity bound in Eq.~\eqref{eq:infidelity_condition}.
 Detailed error estimates are provided in Appendix~\ref{sec:error_analysis and Kraus}.